outcomesinsights/conceptql/README.md

 ## Usage

-The easiest way to try out ConceptQL is to use the [conceptql-dev-box](http://github.com/outcomesinsights/conceptql-dev-box)
+The easiest way to try out ConceptQL locally is to use the [conceptql-dev-box](http://github.com/outcomesinsights/conceptql-dev-box)

 ConceptQL comes with a [Thor](http://whatisthor.com/)-based command-line program: `conceptql`